Saghen/blink.cmp/README.md

     trigger = {
-      -- When true, will prefetch the completion items when entering insert mode prefetch_on_insert = false,
+      -- When true, will prefetch the completion items when entering insert mode -- WARN: buggy, not recommended unless you'd like to help develop prefetching prefetch_on_insert = false,
       -- When false, will not show the completion window automatically when in a snippet show_in_snippet = true,